TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 What is called Lambda?

-AWS Lambda is a serverless compute service through which you can run your code without provisioning any Servers.
+AWS Lambda is a serverless computing service through which you can run your code without provisioning any servers.

 It only runs your code when needed and also scales automatically when the request count increases.
 It supports various programming languages and can be triggered by events from other AWS services or custom sources.